MartinMirwald/Smart-Gripper-Project-2r1p/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- Team members for their dedication and innovation
-- Project mentors for their guidance
+- Infineon crew for their guidance and support
-- Open-source community for their valuable resources